How Fast do you want to run?

 We'll keep the white TH visitors building at Vienna Park open all night for rest rooms and a changing room.

-We're adding two more heated soup tents (one at the main aid station at the Southern end, and one at the main station at Tunnel Hill; and a warming tent at Vienna Park.
+The Vienna Masonic Lodge #150 is adding two more heated soup tents; one at the main aid station at the Southern end at Karnak, and another at the station at Tunnel Hill.
+These are in addition to the warming tent at Vienna Park.

 A large truck with 8 showers will be parked on site for our use.

-Buckles will continue to be given to both 100 mile and 50 mile finishers.
+Buckles will continue to be given to both 100 mile and 50 mile finishers, with new, special buckles for finishing the 100 miles in 24 hours or less.

 Everyone will receive a long sleeve tech shirt.